nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 ### Improving Groundspeed Handling

-#### Modifications to `refine_airground_switch` proc
+1. Add sanity check for rejecting obvious invalid values

+2. Add sanity check for rejecting groundspeed from non-reliable sources

-We will include groundspeed check similarly to that in `tita-disriminator` in the `refine-airground-switch`, in addition to the existing checks using distance and elevation difference between the airport and the position being processed.
+3. Improve airground determination with groundspeed information in addition to existing distance and difference in elevation checks.

-Current logics to determine airground status of a position in the proc `refined_airground_switch` are: https://github.flightaware.com/flightaware/feedstream_server/blob/e98c4a7c94c1a1e6449a645d3806b2ec247f1e8b/feed_interpreter/package/process_position_for_flightplan_forks.tcl#L1732-L1774
+Current logics to determine airground status of a position in the proc `refine_airground_switch` are: https://github.flightaware.com/flightaware/feedstream_server/blob/e98c4a7c94c1a1e6449a645d3806b2ec247f1e8b/feed_interpreter/package/process_position_for_flightplan_forks.tcl#L1732-L1774

 We update or set the airground field to G (ground) if the following rules are